menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 To manage DNS servers you must have the DNS Server Controller installed.
 For the BIND DNS server, a DNS Server Controller must be installed on each DNS server you want to manage.

-If you plan to use Men & Mice Suite to manage any Microsoft DNS servers, install the DNS Server Controller on a Windows machine that is a member of the same domain or workgroup as the DNS servers.
+If you plan to use Men&Mice Suite to manage any Microsoft DNS servers, install the DNS Server Controller on a Windows machine that is a member of the same domain or workgroup as the DNS servers.
 You may install multiple copies of the DNS Server Controller, for example if you want to manage Microsoft DNS Servers that reside in different forests.
 A single DNS Server Controller for Microsoft DNS Servers can manage multiple DNS servers.
 The DNS Server Controller must adhere to whatever restrictions and security standards are set forth in Microsoft Windows.

 To configure the DNS Server Controller to access DNS servers on remote computers, do the following:

 1. Before you can administer DNS servers, verify that the DNS Controller is running as a Windows User and has the necessary privileges.

-2. To enable DNS Management in the Men & Mice Suite, start the Windows Services program and open the properties dialog box for Men & Mice DNS Server Controller.
+2. To enable DNS Management in the Men&Mice Suite, start the Windows Services program and open the properties dialog box for Men&Mice DNS Server Controller.

 3. Click the Log On tab.
 The Local System account radio button is most likely selected.

 4. Click the This account radio button and enter the name and password of a Windows User that is a member of the Administrators group.

-5. Close the dialog box and restart the Men & Mice DNS Server Controller service.
+5. Close the dialog box and restart the Men&Mice DNS Server Controller service.

 .. information::
   Some actions for static zones are not available if you are managing MS DNS servers on remote computers using the DNS Server Controller.
 The following actions are not available: